jianyangqt/gctb_doc/md/6Tutorial.md

 gctb --ldm ldm --make-ldm-eigen --out ldm --thread 4
 ```

-This step can also be done for each block in parallel by using array job submittion:
+**Tips for parallel computing:** This step can also be done for each block in parallel by using array job submittion:

 ```
 gctb --ldm ldm --make-ldm-eigen --block $i --out ldm